 As a 32 year resident of Lafayette, I have found it to be one of the most appealing cities in the nation.
 Wonderful weather, great schools and parks.
 However, if you happen to live on one of the twenty-five percent of the roads that are crumbling, every trip to and from your home includes an asphalt obstacle course.

 We have an opportunity to fix this problem.
-That is why I have joined a community-wide coalition of residents and organizations - including the Lafayette Chamber of Commerce, the Lafayette Homeowners Council and the Lafayette Taxpayers Association - in supporting Measure G on the November ballot.
+That is why I have joined a community-wide coalition of residents and organizations - including the Lafayette Chamber of Commerce, the Lafayette Homeowners Council and the Lafayette Taxpayers Association - in supporting Measure G on

-Measure G will fix the remaining failed public roads in 10 years or less at a cost of \$89 per year per house.
+Measure G will fix the remaining at a cost of \$89 per year per house.
 The money raised will augment City funds dedicated to road repair.
 Lafayette has funds to keep all roads in good condition for many years after the tax ends.

 Good roads raise property values, improve safety for all residents, reduce vehicle costs, and improves the quality of life for all of us in Lafayette.
 Let's come together to solve a big remaining problem.